-Listed below are some links and support group addresses that can be of use to those interested in Stargardt’s Disease.
-Please send an e-mail to firstname.lastname@example.org if you find any others and I can update this list.
-The most recently added links are at the top of each section.
+Listed below are links and support group addresses that may be of use to those interested in Stargardt’s Disease.
+Please send any new links/additional information to firstname.lastname@example.org and the page will be updated.
+The most recent additions are at the top of each section.

 UK medics lead Europe’s first embryonic stem cell trial – from BBC News regarding Stargardts – “They will inject retinal cells into the eyes of 12 patients with an incurable disease, Stargardt’s macular dystrophy …”. – BBC, 22 September 2011